taskcluster/taskcluster-lib-api/README.md

    This must match the regex `/^[a-z][a-z0-9_-]*$/`.
 This must be the same as the `serviceName` used elsewhere to define the service.
  * `version` (required) - version of this API, such as `'v1'`.
- * `schemaPrefix` - the prefix for the schema definitions for this service
  * `params` - patterns for URL parameters that apply to all methods (see below)
- * `context` - a list of context entries that must be passed to `api.setup`.
+ * `context` - a list of context entries that must be passed to `builder.build`.
 Each will be available as properties of `this` within the implementation of each API method.
  * `errorCodes` - a mapping from error names to HTTP statuses, e.g., `{MyError: 400}`

 ## Declaring methods

-To declare an API method, call `api.declare(options, handler)` with the following options.
+To declare an API method, call `builder.declare(options, handler)` with the following options.

  * `name` (required) - identifier with which the method can be called from client libraries (camelCase)